 The potential for terrorism-related events associated with criminal enterprises is ever-increasing.
-This is due to alien smuggling across the southwest border by drug and gang criminal enterprises; Colombian-based narco-terrorism groups influencing or associating with traditional drug trafficking organizations; prison gangs recruited by religious, political, or social extremist groups; and major theft criminal enterprises conducting criminal activities in association with terrorist related groups or to facilitate funding of terrorist-related groups.
+This is due to alien smuggling across the southwest border by drug and gang criminal enterprises; Colombianbased narco-terrorism groups influencing or associating with traditional drug trafficking organizations; prison gangs recruited by religious, political, or social extremist groups; and major theft criminal enterprises conducting criminal activities in association with terrorist related groups or to facilitate funding of terrorist-related groups.
 There is also the ever present concern that criminal enterprises are, or can, facilitate the smuggling of chemical, biological, radioactive, or nuclear weapons and materials.

-Civil Rights: The FBI has primary responsibility for investigating all alleged violations of federal civil rights laws.
-These laws protect the civil rights of all citizens and persons within the U.S., and include the four major areas described below:
+Civil Rights: The FBI has primary responsibility for investigating all alleged violations of federal civil rights laws that protect all citizens and persons within the U.S., including these four major areas:

-- Hate Crimes: Investigating hate crimes is the leading priority of the Civil Rights Program due to the devastating impact that the crimes have on individuals, families, and communities.
+Hate Crimes Investigating hate crimes is the leading priority of the Civil Rights Program due to the devastating impact that the crimes have on individuals, families, and communities.
 A hate crime is a traditional criminal offense, such as murder, arson, or vandalism, motivated in whole or in part by an offender's bias against a victim's actual or perceived race, religion, national origin, disability, gender, gender identify, or sexual orientation.

-In addition, groups that preach hatred and intolerance plant the seeds of terrorism within our nation and undermine the principles on which this nation was founded. - Color of Law (COL): COL violations are the deprivation of any rights, privileges, or immunities secured or protected by the U.S. Constitution by someone in his/her official, governmental capacity.
-The FBI has investigative responsibility for federal COL matters involving local and state law enforcement and concurrent responsibility with the Office of Inspectors General for other federal agencies. - Human Trafficking: Human trafficking is a form of modern-day slavery and is a significant and persistent problem in U.S. and internationally.
+Color of Law (COL) COL violations are the deprivation of any rights, privileges, or immunities secured or protected by the U.S. Constitution by someone in his/her official, governmental capacity.
+The FBI has investigative responsibility for federal COL matters involving local and state law enforcement and concurrent responsibility with the Office of Inspectors General for other federal agencies.
+Human Trafficking Human trafficking is a form of modern-day slavery and is a significant and persistent problem in U.S. and internationally.
 Victims are often lured with false promises of good jobs and better lives and then forced to work under brutal and inhumane conditions.
 Many trafficking victims are forced to work in the sex industry; however, trafficking can also take place in labor settings involving domestic servitude, prison-like factories, and migrant agricultural work.
-Human trafficking cases require extensive outreach and cooperation with local, state, and federal agencies, as well as non-governmental organizations, to properly address the problem. - Freedom of Access: Under the Freedom of Access to Clinic Entrances (FACE) Act, the FBI has the sole investigative responsibility for conducting investigations of potential FACE Act violations.
+Human trafficking cases require extensive outreach and cooperation with local, state, and federal agencies, as well as non-governmental organizations.
+Freedom of Access Under the Freedom of Access to Clinic Entrances (FACE) Act, the FBI has the sole investigative responsibility for conducting investigations of potential FACE Act violations.
 Incidents include murder, death threats, invasions, burglaries, and other acts of intimidation.
-The number of FACE Act violations remains relatively low, with occasional spikes during dates which mark significant events in the pro-choice and pro-life movements.
+The number of FACE Act violations remains relatively low, with occasional spikes during dates, which mark significant events in the pro-choice and pro- life movements.